Static Routing vs Dynamic Routing

 - Easy to configure, also easy to maintain.

-- When changing occurs in the network topology, the dynamic protocol not needed further configuration.
+- When changes occur in the network topology, the dynamic protocol does not need further configuration.

-- There are very fewer chances of the wrong configuration in a large network.
+- There are very few chances of the wrong configuration in a large network.

-- With network growing maintenance does not become difficult like static routing.
+- With the growing network, maintenance is not as tricky as static routing.

 - Whole network knowledge is not required for maintenance.